The USDA loan program helps low- and middle-income consumers become homeowners in communities across the country.

 USDA loan lenders will consider your total household income in relation to your major monthly debts.
 They use this debt-to-income ratio (DTI) to clarify how much you can afford and what they are willing to lend you.

-USDA benchmarks for DTI ratio are 29% for the front end and 41% for the back end.
-Some USDA lenders might be able to work with borrowers whose DTI exceeds these guidelines.
+For manual underwriting, USDA benchmarks for DTI ratio are 29% for the front end and 41% for the back end.
+However, USDA lenders often work with borrowers whose DTI exceeds these guidelines, and loans submitted through the USDA's Guaranteed Underwriting System don't require any specific DTI ratio.

 Above all, preapprovals are not guaranteed loan approvals.
 You must satisfy all credit and income conditions from underwriting.
 And the property must pass a USDA appraisal before final loan approval can be issued.